radarlabs/s2/README.md

 The goal of this library is to maintain node.js TypeScript bindings for the latest version of [Google's C++ S2 library](https://github.com/google/s2geometry).

-Other JavaScript projects are unmaintained or are implemented in pure JavaScript.
+Other JavaScript projects available on GitHub appear unmaintained.

 The project has been built against node's N-API, meaning that it's compatible across node.js versions.